danieltwh/daniel_tan/JustNice Recipe App/Frontend/README.md

 In the Client directory, you can run:

 ### `yarn install`
-Install all the dependencies for the project.
+Installs all the dependencies for the project.

 ### `yarn start`